gopinathsjsu/team-project-renaissance/README.md

 Gayathri:
 - Planning on how to develop the application.
-- Took up the component which lists all the transactions for a user for the past 18 months
+- Took up the transfer component and display lists all the transactions for a user for the past 18 months

 Arpitha:
 - Took responsibility for component: Transfer between accounts - one time or recurring